William Careless: Legacy

 The income granted to the Penderel brothers is still paid to some of their descendants to this day.
 However, of the payment, from the various sources of income bestowed by Charles II, which was granted to the descendants of the heirs of William Careless some was suspended by the British government in 1822, and the remainder early in the 20th century.

 Fiction

-William Careless appears as a very prominent character in the novel Boscobel or the Royal Oak: A Tale of the Year 1651 by William Harrison Ainsworth, first published in 1872.
-As William Carlis, he is also found in 'Royal Escape' (1938) a historical novel written by Georgette Heyer.
+William Careless appears as a very prominent character in the novel Boscobel: or the Royal Oak: A Tale of the Year 1651 by William Harrison Ainsworth, first published in 1872.
+As William Carlis, he is also found in Royal Escape (1938), a historical novel by Georgette Heyer.